BestTimesToVisit.com Logo

 Strasbourg Tramway (Trams)

-The tramway is the backbone of Strasbourg's public transport, with five lines (A-E) connecting the city center to surrounding neighborhoods and suburbs.
-It's efficient for getting to most major attractions and for longer distances within the city.
+The tramway is the backbone of Strasbourg's public transport, with five lines (A to E) connecting the city center to the suburbs and key areas like the European Parliament.
+It's efficient for covering medium to long distances within the city and its immediate surroundings.

 Strasbourg Bus Network